trex-paxos/trex-paxos-jvm/README.md

 }
 ```

 Journal writes must be crash-proof (disk flush or equivalent).
-The journal's `sync()` is intended must first flush any
+The journal's `sync()` is intended to flush any
 commands into their slots and only then flush the `progress`.
-The general idea here is that your application probably
+The general idea here is that your application
-already has a database, it is almost trivial to implement this interface on top of that database.
+already has a database; it is almost trivial to implement this interface in our database.
 You can specify that
-your host code will be managing transactions and the `sync()` method will not be called and you so you can supply a
+your host code will manage transactions then the `sync()` method will not be called.
-no-op
-method.

-See the java doc on the `Journal` interface for more details.
+See the Java doc on the `Journal` interface for more details.

 ## Sixth, The invariants & Testing